wso2/docs-choreo-dev/en/docs/get-started/get-started.md

     | **Branch**            | `**version-1**`                               |
     | **Path**              | `**reading-list-service**`                    |

-9. Click **Create** to proceed with component initialization.
+9. Click **Create** to initialize your REST API from the implementation in your GitHub repository.
 This displays a pull request similar to the following:

      ![View pull request](../assets/img/tutorials/connect-own-repo/view-pull-request.png){.cInlineImage-full}

 10. Click **View Pull Request**.

 11. Review and click **Merge pull request**, and then click **Confirm Merge**.

      When you merge the pull request, it adds the necessary metadata files to connect your GitHub repository to Choreo so that you can proceed to create the component.

 ###  Step 1.2: Deploy the REST API